MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-azure-backup.md

 ### Step 2: Set up Azure Backup
 Select the following settings for Azure Backup:
-- **Subscription Id:** The Azure subscription that you want to use for backing up Windows Server to Azure.
+- **Subscription ID:** The Azure subscription that you want to use for backing up Windows Server to Azure.
 All Azure assets like the Azure Resource Group and the Recovery Services Vault will be created and associated with the selected subscription.
 - **Vault:** The Recovery Services Vault is the location where your servers' backups will be stored.
 You can use either an existing vault or Windows Admin Center will create a new one.
 - **Resource Group:** The Azure Resource Group is a container for a collection of resources.
 The Recovery Services vault is either created or contained in the specified Resource Group.
 You can use either an existing Resource Group or Windows Admin Center will create a new one.
 - **Location:** The Azure region where the Recovery Services Vault will be created.
-We recommend to select the Azure region that is closest to the Windows Server that you are backing up.
+We recommend selecting the Azure region that is closest to the Windows Server that you are backing up.

 ### Step 3: Select backup items and schedule
 - Select the items that you want to back up from your server.
 Windows Admin Center lets you choose a combination of volumes and Windows System State, and provides an estimated size of the data that you've selected to back up.